JetBrains/kotlin-web-site/pages/docs/reference/js-modules.md

 ### Applying `@JsModule` to packages

 Some JavaScript libraries export packages (namespaces) instead of functions and classes.
-In terms of JavaScript is's an object that has members that *are* classes, functions and properties.
+In terms of JavaScript, it's an object that has members that *are* classes, functions and properties.
 Importing these packages as Kotlin objects often looks unnatural.
 The compiler allows to map imported JavaScript packages to Kotlin packages, using the following notation: